Introduction: Replacement of NiCd Battery With External Power Supply

 Step 3: Making Plywood Insert

-I made plywood insert to fit battery housing top.
+I made plywood insert to fit battery unit top.
 On the picture above you can see it with electrical terminals connected by wire to a barrel jack (soldering worked for both ends: terminals and jack contacts).
-Hole in the side of the top allows inserting adapter terminal into the jack.
+In the unit top I made the hole to allow inserting of adapter terminal into the jack.

 Step 4: Assembling the Terminal Unit

-Putting the top with insert back on the housing and screwing it was a trivial job.
+Putting the top with insert back on the unit and screwing it was a trivial job.